 A frequent speaker on economic and social issues in China and Japan, Alexandra spent seven years as a correspondent and editor at The Financial Times, covering China and Japan.
 She has also written for the Atlantic, the New York Times, the Wall Street Journal, Time, Forbes, Slate, the China Economic Quarterly and Foreign Policy.

-A Mandarin and Japanese speaker, Alexandra is the co-founder of Visibility Media, which conducts research for investors and institutions about economic, business and social issues in Asia, a contributing editor at the Economist Intelligence Unit, and a regular commentator in the media, including the BBC, NPR and Japanese television.
+A Mandarin and Japanese speaker, Alexandra has served as contributing editor at the Economist Intelligence Unit and as a regular commentator in the media including the BBC and NPR.

 Alexandra has testified before the U.S. Congress about China’s role in the global financial crisis and briefed the Japanese government on Chinese labor issues.
-She has worked as an aide to Japanese politician Nakatani Gen, studied Japanese security policy at Tokyo University’s graduate school on a Monbushio fellowship, and interpreted for former Japanese prime minister Junichiro Koizumi.
+She has worked as an aide to Japanese politician Nakatani Gen, studied Japanese security policy at Tokyo University’s graduate school on a Monbusho fellowship, and interpreted for former Japanese prime minister Junichiro Koizumi.
 She was named an Asia Society Asia 21 fellow.
 In 2010, the American Chamber of Commerce in Hong Kong named her the Young Achiever of the Year.
+She was also awarded the Blakemore fellowship, which enabled her to pursue advanced Mandarin studies at Tsinghua University between 2011 and 2012.

-Alexandra is a term member of the Council on Foreign Relations and an associate fellow at the Asia Society.
+Alexandra is a term member of the Council on Foreign Relations.
 She sits on the Internationalization Advisory Board at the University of Central Florida’s Center for Global Perspectives.